ibm-cloud-docs/vpc/vsi_is_create_instance.md

 ```
 {: pre}

+Second-generation boot volumes with the `sdp` volume profile do not support secure boot yet.
+If secure-boot is required, use a boot volume with a first-generation volume profile.
+{: note}

 For more information, see [Create an instance](/apidocs/vpc/latest#create-instance).

 ### Restore a boot volume from a snapshot and use it to provision a new instance